pmeskers/whiteboard/README.md

 - Summarize into posts
 - Two click email sending (the second click is for safety)
 - Two click Posts to Wordpress (untransformed markdown at the moment)
-- Allow authorized IP addresses to access the board without restriction
+- Allow authorized IP addresses to access boards without restriction
-- Allow users to sign in with Google Apps SSO if outside authorized IPs
+- Allows users to sign in using Okta if their IP is not Whitelisted

 Usage
 =====